vuetifyjs/rfcs/active-rfcs/0000-refactor-icons.md

 There are two big breaking changes for VIcon

 1. It no longer tries to infer what icon set an icon belongs to based on its name.
+There is now a `set` prop that matches a `IconSet` from the vuetify configuration.
 2. It no longer uses the default slot for the icon name.
 Instead there is an `icon` prop.
 (This might not be very popular?
 Could possibly support default slot but make it deprecated and removed in V4?)

 ```html